-Steering Committee, 2011-12
+Steering Committee, 2014-15

-Seth Garfield, Associate Professor, is the author of Indigenous Struggle at the Heart of Brazil: State Policy, Frontier Expansion, and the Xavante Indians, 1937-1988 (Duke University Press, 2001).
-His current book, In Search of the Amazon: Brazil, the United States, and the Nature of a Region, is forthcoming from Duke University Press.
-His research interests include the study of race and ethnicity and political ecology in modern Latin America.
-Professor Garfields's faculty web page.
+Seth Garfield, Professor of History and Director of the Institute for Historical Studies, is the author of Indigenous Struggle at the Heart of Brazil: State Policy, Frontier Expansion, and the Xavante Indians, 1937-1988 (Duke University Press, 2001); and In Search of the Amazon: Brazil, the United States, and the Nature of a Region (Duke University Press, 2013).
+His research interests include the study of race and ethnicity, political ecology, and commodity chains in modern Latin America.
+Professor Garfield's faculty web page.

-Mark Metzler, Associate Professor, is the author of Lever of Empire: The International Gold Standard and the Crisis of Liberalism in Prewar Japan (University of California Press, 2006) and Capital as Will and Imagination: Schumpeter's Guide to the Postwar Japanese Miracle (Cornell, 2013).
-He is currently working on a global history of the late nineteenth century.
+Mark Metzler, Professor of History, is the author of Lever of Empire: The International Gold Standard and the Crisis of Liberalism in Prewar Japan (University of California Press, 2006) and Capital as Will and Imagination: Schumpeter's Guide to the Postwar Japanese Miracle (Cornell University Press, 2013).
+His current research interests focus on the long durée history of Japan in its wider East Asian and global contexts.
 Professor Metzler’s faculty web page.

 Neil D. Kamil, Associate Professor of History, is the author of Fortress of the Soul: Violence, Metaphysics, and Material Life in the Huguenots’ New World, 1517-1751 (Johns Hopkins University Press, 2005).
 He teaches the history and culture of the Atlantic and Mediterranean worlds from the fifteenth through the eighteenth century, with special emphasis on art and material culture, artisans, and the history of science.
 He is currently working on a book titled “Artisans of ‘Inventive Genius’: Atlantic Refugees, Niche Economies, and Portable Devices in the Manufacture of Polite Matter, 1640-1789.”
 Professor Kamil's faculty web page.